Cheng Meng

-Cheng Meng (also spelled Chheng Meng, born 27 February 1998) is a Cambodian footballer who plays for the Visakha in the Cambodian League and the Cambodia national football team.
+Cheng Meng (also spelled Chheng Meng, born 27 February 1998) is a Cambodian professional footballer who plays as a left back for Cambodian Premier League club Visakha and the Cambodia national team.
 He is of Chinese descent.

 International career

 Meng represented Cambodia at two Southeast Asian Games in 2017 and 2019.
 To date, he has made 53 international appearances at all levels, including 27 at senior level.